Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

     OR

-    nvidia-docker run -d -v <abs-img-dir>:/home/smqtk/data/images -p 5000:5000 kitware/smqtk/iqr_playground_nvidia -b [-t]
+    docker run -d --runtime nvidia -v <abs-img-dir>:/home/smqtk/data/images -p 5000:5000 kitware/smqtk/iqr_playground_nvidia -b [-t]

-The use of ``nvidia-docker`` is required to use the GPU computation capabilities (default options, can be changed and described later).
+The use of ``--runtime nvidia`` is required to use the GPU computation capabilities (default options, can be changed and described later).
 The ``-v`` option above shows where to mount a directory of images for processing.
 The ``-p`` option above shows the default IQR web-app server port